noodlemctwoodle/pf-azure-sentinel/Logstash-Configuration/README.md

         "58","NAT Redirect DNS TLS"
         "60","BypassVPN"

-    Copy the entire results to your clipboard and past within the rule-names.csv as follows:
+    Copy the entire results to your clipboard and paste within the rule-names.csv as follows:

         "Rule","Label"
         "55","NAT Redirect DNS"